 If you plan to expand your business into the international market, or you need to increase your current marketing efforts overseas, this Global Opportunities section can help you locate the resources you need for your export and import questions.

-Click here to learn about the upcoming Commercial Service initiatives designed to connect you to business opportunities around the world.
+U.S. Commercial Service serves as a hub to connect you to business opportunities around the world.
 If you have any questions about these initiatives, please contact your local U.S. Commercial Service trade specialist.
-To find the trade specialist nearest you please click here.

 Additional Global Opportunities Resources*